Home

 Exil by Lion Feuchtwanger Success (1930), about the efforts of a young Bavarian woman to free her imprisoned lover, an art museum curator who has offended sensibilities by exhibiting vaguely disturbing paintings; set during the Weimar Republic years.
 In German: Erfolg.

-Exile (1940), a family of Jewish emigrants living in Paris after Hitler's rise to power; not readily available in English translation.
+Exile (1940), about a family of Jewish emigrants living in Paris after Hitler's rise to power; not readily available in English translation.
 In German: Exil.

 The Devil in France (1941), a memoir of Feuchtwanger's life in Vichy France.
 In German: Der Teufel in Frankreich.